lukcad/caplukcad/README.md

 ## Overview

 This is template of basic container for development using SAP CAPir approach.
-This can be donwloaded from git Hub into your workspace and enriched by your code.
+This can be donwloaded from git Hub into your workspace and enriched by your CDS projects by following recomendations of [SAP CAP](https://cap.cloud.sap/docs/about/).

-Initial code includes:
+Initial container includes:

 * container with node.js;
 * install of components: curl, git, sqlite3;